The following examples should give you a first look at what R does and how it works.

 Produce a boxplot of the weight of the sea lions against Islands.
 Do you think there is a significant difference against Islands?

-A scatterplot shows us relationships between two continuous variables:
+Finally, a scatterplot shows us relationships between two continuous variables: